Pornography in Asia: Maldives

 The production, possession, sale, dissemination, distribution, or importation of pornography or pornographic material (including sex toys) is illegal in Maldives.
 There were attempts by the government to block pornographic websites.
 However, it is still accessible in the country as long it is viewed at home.

 Nepal

 Nepali law identifies pornography as illegal and unethical.
 The sharing, distribution and broadcasting of pornographic content through any medium is prohibited.
 In 2010 it was reported that the Home Ministry had banned access to a list of websites including explicitly adult websites.
 In September 2018, concerns about violence against women led the Government of Nepal to announce its intention to ban online pornography.
 From 24 September, the Nepal Telecommunications Authority (NTA) began to put a block on all websites providing pornographic content on the orders of the Nepal Government Ministry of Communication and Information Technology (MOCIT).
 By 12 October more than 21,000 pornographic websites had been blocked.

 Pakistan

-Pornography is illegal.
+Pornography in Pakistan is illegal and is subject to several legal provisions.
+Since November 2011 the Government has placed a complete ban on Internet websites containing pornographic material.
+The list of banned websites is updated on an ongoing basis.
+Despite this, child pornography is illegal and strictly forbidden in Pakistan and there are severe punishments for possessing or viewing child pornography which include a minimum of 14 years to 20 years in prison and a fine of 1 million Rupees.
+Pakistan also has cyber unit to curb child pornography within the country.
+The unit has a team of 40 members and one director-level official, who independently investigate the issue.
+The unit is integrated with the National Database and Registration Authority (NADRA) and Pakistan Telecommunication Authority (PTA).
 It is not easily accessible, and the government has put an all-time ban on websites containing such material since November 2011.
 The list of banned pornographic websites is updated on an ongoing basis.